 \subsection{Main result}

-As a random point process on the real line parameterized by $\beta>0$, the Airy-$\beta$ process (abbreviated $\mathrm{Airy}(\beta)$) is known as the universal object characterizing the scaling limit of the largest eigenvalues of various random matrix ensemble.
-While for $\beta=1,2,4$ there have been several characterizations of the limiting point configuration and the corresponding Tracy-Widom distributions in the past literature, for general $\beta$ the explicit expressions for $\mathrm{Airy}(\beta)$ are relatively less understood.
+As a random point process on the real line parameterized by $\beta>0$, the $\mathrm{Airy}(\beta)$ process is known as the universal object characterizing the scaling limit of the largest eigenvalues of various random matrix ensembles.
+While for $\beta=1,2,4$ there have been several characterizations of the limiting point configuration and the corresponding Tracy-Widom distributions in the past literature, for general $\beta$ the explicit expressions for $\mathrm{Airy}(\beta)$ are less understood.
 In \cite{RRV}, the authors make sense of the stochastic Airy operator

-on $L^{2}(\R_{\ge 0})$ with Dirichlet boundary condition at 0, where $B(x)$ denotes the Brownian motion and the differential makes sense as Schwartz distribution.
-See \cite[Section 2]{RRV} for the precise analytic issues to define such operator. $SAO_{\beta}$ is known to have a orthonormal basis of eigenfunctions with eigenvalues $-\eta_{i}\ (i=1,2,...)$.
-The points in the $\mathrm{Airy}(\beta)$ process are given by these eigenvalues.
+on $L^{2}(\R_{\ge 0})$ with Dirichlet boundary condition at zero, where $B(x)$ denotes the Brownian motion and the differential makes sense as Schwartz distribution, see \cite[Section 2]{RRV} for the precise analytic issues in defining such an operator. $SAO_{\beta}$ is known to have an orthonormal basis of eigenfunctions with eigenvalues $-\eta_{i}\ (i=1,2,\ldots)$, and the particles in the $\mathrm{Airy}(\beta)$ process are given by these eigenvalues.

 On the other hand, \cite{GSh} introduces integral operators $\mathcal{U}(T)\ (T\ge 0)$, called the \emph{stochastic Airy semigroup}, such that by \cite[Corollary 2.12]{GSh},